Sonic4999/xbox-webapi-python/README.rst

 Xbox-WebAPI
 ===========

 A forked version of an aiohttp version (a fork of a fork) of the below, adding a few things I desire.
+Please see the aiohttp branch for these changes.

 .. image:: https://pypip.in/version/xbox-webapi/badge.svg
     :target: https://pypi.python.org/pypi/xbox-webapi/